Daily Life in Community

 What kind of Mental Health support will be available?

+There is a licensed mental health clinician on campus who is available to support students with mental health needs throughout the semester.
+Several faculty & mentors are also licensed mental health professionals / social workers.
 Additionally, you’ll meet weekly with a small group of students that includes 2 mentors, as well as a weekly 1-1 meeting with your mentor.

 PLEASE NOTE: C.S. is NOT a program for young people in crisis.
 If you are actively suicidal, in withdrawal or in need of an inpatient care program, C.S. is not the right fit for you.